dofuslab/dofuslab/README.md

 DofusLab is an open source set builder for players of the French MMO [Dofus](https://www.dofus.com/).
 It lets you experiment with your equipment.

-Written in Javascript using [TypeScript](https://www.typescriptlang.org/) and Python 3.
+Written using [TypeScript](https://www.typescriptlang.org/) and Python 3.

 Please come give us a try at https://dofuslab.io!